 - As with most suspension and tire modifications (from OEM specifications), changing the brakes may alter the front to rear brake bias.
-Your specific needs will depend on other modifications to the system. - For added user control, the factory proportioning valve can be swapped to an adjustable proportioning valve such as Wilwood 260-10922 or Wilwood 260-11179.
+Your specific needs will depend on other modifications to the system. - This kit can be operated using the stock OEM master cylinder.
+However, to retain a more firm brake pedal feel, many users swap to larger bore master cylinders such as the GM CK1500 MASTER CYLINDER UPGRADE.
+This can be a bolt-in swap using the supplied 9/16-18 x 1⁄2-20 adapter on one of the ports. - For added user control, the factory proportioning valve can be swapped to an adjustable proportioning valve such as Wilwood 260-10922 or Wilwood 260-11179.
 Installation of a Wilwood adjustable proportioning valve will require brake line work on your end to install since it is not a direct swap. - Stainless steel braided hoses are necessary for the installation of this kit.
-They are available to fit the factory chassis fittings here: Braided Stainless Hoses 63-91 GM C10/K10 for 14/16 inch Front Kits - This kit fits most 18-inch diameter wheels and larger. - Use of Loctite® 271 to all threaded bolts is recommended. - The wheel position is moved outboard .24" from its stock position. - It is the responsibility of the buyer and installer of this kit to verify suitability/fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
+They are available to fit the factory chassis fittings here: Braided Stainless Hoses - 88-00 GM CK1500 for 14/16 inch Front Kits - This kit fits most 18-inch diameter wheels and larger. - Use of Loctite® 271 to all threaded bolts is recommended. - This kit will not move the wheel in or out from its original position. - It is the responsibility of the buyer and installer of this kit to verify suitability/fitment of all components and ensure all fasteners and hardware achieve complete and proper engagement.
 Improper or inadequate engagement can lead to component failure.